mvocale/Schema_Registry_Examples/avro/alternative-field/README.md

-# Protobuf Alternative Field Example
+# Avro Alternative Field Example
-This is an example where you read Protobuf schema from the local file system and register it on the target Schema Registry server.
+This is an example where you read Avro schema from the local file system and register it on the target Schema Registry server.
 This approach can be used in a continuous deployment pipeline to push schemas to a new environment.
 This example contains an FSI transaction record example with an alternative field attribute.